MichelleUfford/sql-scripts/README.md

-sql-scripts
+﻿sql-scripts
 ===========
 Repo for sharing my SQL Server scripts and stored procedures.
-These are tested on SQL 2005 and 2008; you may need to tweak for 2012 and newer versions.
+These have largely been tested on both Standard & Enterprise versions of SQL 2005, 2008, 2008R2, and 2012; you may need to tweak for 2014 and newer versions.

 # what's available

 ## admin
+* dba_findWastedSpace_sp.sql
+  * Finds wasted space on a database and/or table
 * dba_recompile_sp.sql
   * Recompiles all procs in a specific database or all procs; can recompile a specific table, too.
+* dba_replicationLatencyGet_sp.sql
+  * Retrieves the amount of replication latency in seconds
+* dba_replicationLatencyMonitor_sp.sql
+  * Stored procedure for retrieving & storing the amount of replication latency in seconds
 * sql-agent-job-history.sql
   * Explores SQL Agent Job metadata to get job statuses — when the job last ran, when it will run again, an aggregate count of the number of successful and failed executions in the queried time period, T-SQL code to disable the job, etc.